-10.5 Interests of the Custodian
+11.4 Interests of the Custodian

-The Custodian has no interest in relation to the Project, in the promotion of the Project, or in the property proposed to be acquired for the purposes of the Project, other than the remuneration to which the Custodian is entitled in its capacity as Custodian (which is stated in Section 10.4(d)(ii)) and without limiting the generality of the foregoing no amount has been paid or agreed to be paid to the Custodian in cash or otherwise by any person:
+The Custodian has no interest in relation to the Project, in the promotion of the Project, or in the property proposed to be acquired for the purposes of the Project, other than the remuneration to which the Custodian is entitled in its capacity as Custodian and without limiting the generality of the foregoing no amount has been paid or agreed to be paid to the Custodian in cash or otherwise by any person:

-- (a) to induce the Custodian to act in that or another capacity; or - (b) for other services rendered by the Custodian in connection with the Project, other than the amounts of that remuneration that have accrued or will accrue to the Custodian from time to time under the Scheme Property Custody Agreement.
+- (a) to induce the Custodian to act in that or another capacity; or - (b) for other services rendered by the Custodian in connection with the Project.

+Other than the amounts of that remuneration that have accrued or will accrue to the Custodian from time to time under the Custody Agreement.

-10.6 Interests of the Project Manager
+11.5 Interests of the Responsible Entity and Project Manager